Los Angeles (Lol Tolhurst, Budgie, and Jacknife Lee album): Release

 The album was announced on 24 July 2023, with a release date of 3 November set by PIAS Recordings.
-The announcement for the release on streaming platforms and digital download, as well as on CD and double vinyl came along with the album's lead single and title track, featuring vocals by James Murphy.
+The announcement for the release came along with the album's lead single and title track, featuring vocals by James Murphy.
 The song also came with a music video, directed by John Liwag, which was shot in black-and-white and features skateboarders including Mason Silva, punk cheerleaders led by Sydney Love, and Lee lip syncing to Murphy's vocals.

 The second single, "Ghosted at Home" featuring Bobby Gillespie, was released on 13 September.
 The third single, "We Got to Move" featuring Isaac Brock of Modest Mouse, was released on 18 October, with a music video directed by Daniel Rashid and featuring Fred Armisen.
-Budgie called the song one of the album's "more existential" and said it was an homage to Philip Glass, Ron Fricke, and Godfrey Reggio's Koyaanisqatsi.
+Budgie called the song one of the album's "more existential" and said it was an homage to Koyaanisqatsi.

 Themes

 According to Tolhurst, the album centers its title subject, the city of Los Angeles.
 Having lived in the city for about 30 years at the time of the album's announcement, Tolhurst described finding a supportive community in the city despite its tendency to "destroy" those who move there.
 Tolhurst first moved to the city at a low point in his life after he had left the Cure, and Budgie after his divorce from bandmate Siouxsie Sioux.
 Tolhurst described being able to "put myself back together again with the help of everybody here", and Budgie called the city "a place of recovery and redemption."
 Negative aspects of the city are also brought up, such as Lonnie Holley's discussion of institutional racism, Arrow de Wilde's depiction of "lascivious Hollywood cynicism", and Murphy describing the city as one that "eats its children".

 Tolhurst also described the album as a process of "reclaiming our art", saying that being a drummer in a band is "a bit like being a shop assistant.
 People don't always look at you as a person, they look at you as an adjunct to the whoever is making a sound with their mouth at the front."